shenckens/Product-Classification-using-Embeddings/README.md

 To run the code, please make sure to first install the required packages.

+Furthermore, the required files should be uploaded to the inputs folder in this repo.

 I am happy to go through the code together soon and discuss the decisions, pitfalls and future improvements together.